Last updated on December 8th, 2022

 Texas is the 2nd most populous and the 2nd most extensive of the 50 states of the United States.
 It lies in the South Central region of the United States.
 Texas attained statehood on December 29, 1845, becoming the 28th state to join the union.
-Its four (4) bordering states are New Mexico, Oklahoma, Arkansas, and Louisiana.
+Its four bordering states are New Mexico, Oklahoma, Arkansas, and Louisiana.
 See the full list of the 50 states and their borders here.
 Texas (nicknamed: the Lone Star State) has 254 counties.
 The state’s capital is Austin.
-With these facts about Texas, let us uncover some more information about its history, geography, economy, people and more.
+The abbreviation for Texas is TX.
+With these facts about Texas, let us learn more about its history, geography, people, culture, economy and more.

 1. Before the settlement of the Europeans in Texas, the land was home to Indians of Texas (Native American Tribes).

 2. Sam Houston was the first president of the Republic of Texas.
 Sam Houston statue is the largest statue in America that is modeled after a real person.
 It is 67 feet tall.
 It was erected in 1994 with 30 tons of concrete and steel.
 The statue is called “Big Sam” by locals, but its official name is “A Tribute to Courage.”
 Did you know that Sam Houston was born in Virginia?

 3. The Texas State Fair is the largest in the U.S. It is estimated that almost 3.5 million people attended the fair in 2015.

 4. Lee Harvey Oswald, the assassin of John F. Kennedy (the 35th President of the United States, shot dead on 22 November 1963) was arrested in Texas Theater in Dallas, Texas.

 5. The Texas State Capitol Building is taller than the nation’s Capitol building (the U.S. Capitol in Washington) by almost 15 feet and is the sixth tallest state capitol.